-To finalize this small sample of the state of the art, we cite Bodart et al. [5, 6] that studied systems with nonlinearities with certain superlinear growth and nonlinear terms depending on the state and its gradient.
-For a dispersive problem, we can cite Kumar and Chong [31] that worked with the KdV-Burgers equation.
-Finally, let us mention a recent work due Lopez-Garcia et al. [12].
+To finalize this small sample of the state of the art, we cite Bodart $et\ al.\ [5,6]$ that studied systems with nonlinearities with certain superlinear growth and nonlinear terms depending on the state and its gradient.
+For a dispersive problem, we can cite Kumar and Chong [32] which worked with the KdV-Burgers equation.
+Finally, let us mention a recent work due to Lopez-Garcia $et\ al.\ [12]$ .
 In this work, the authors presented a control problem for a cascade system of two linear N-dimensional Schrödinger equations.
-They address the problem of null controllability by means of a control supported in a region not satisfying the classical geometrical control condition.
-The proof is based on the application of a Carleman estimate with degenerate weights to each one of the equations and a careful analysis of the system in order to prove null controllability with only one control force.
+They address the problem of null controllability using a control supported in a region not satisfying the classical geometrical control condition.
+The proof is based on the application of a Carleman estimate with degenerate weights to each one of the equations and a careful analysis of the system to prove null controllability with only one control force.